All Episodes

 Where's DeSantis in this?

-I can't I can't believe with a governor like DeSantis, we couldn't solve this thing in 10 minutes.
+I can't believe with a governor like DeSantis, we couldn't solve this thing in 10 minutes.

 dave walsh

-Every single one of them has been approved going away by the public service commission appointed by him.
+Every single one of them has been approved going away by the Public Service Commission appointed by him.

-So he's he is certainly aware of this.
+So he is certainly aware of this.

 If he's not, he's stupid, and he's not stupid.